-At some point, Frank was injured and had a broken tibia in his right leg.
-He was admitted to Ward 2 at Bilibid Prison in October 1942.
-The medical staff did what they could, but medical supplies and medicine were never available in large quantities.
 Meals consisted of two meals per day which were in the form of half a mess kit to three-quarters of a canteen of rice.
 POWs often ate garbage from scrap cans and pig troughs.
-The POWs also concrete floors without mosquito nets which resulted in may having malaria.
+The POWs also had concrete floors without mosquito nets which resulted in many having malaria.
 He remained hospitalized until February 10, 1943, when he was discharged and sent to Cabanatuan.
 How long he was at the camp is not known, but it is known he was returned to Clark Field.

 Frank also had to dig out volcanic rock which was used in the construction of runways.
 He did this work until August 1944.
-How the POWs did this was to sift the sand through a screen trapping the rocks.
+The POWs did this by sifting the sand through a screen trapping the rocks.
 The rocks were used as a base material for new runways for heavy bombers.
 When the rock ran out, the Japanese engineers told the POWs to use sand as the base material for the last half of the runway.

 The first time a Japanese heavy bomber landed on the runway it sped across the first half of the runway.
 When it hit the second half of the runway, the bomber’s carriage suddenly sank out of sight and the bomber flipped over.
 Frank recalled that he and the other prisoners hid their laughter.

 While working at Clark Field one of the jobs Frank had was to transport drums of coconut oil from the railhead to the airfield.
 Some of the POWs on the detail took the opportunity to fill their canteens with oil from the drums.
-They would take the oil and boil it until it was eatable and then pour the oil on their rice to add flavor to the rice.
+They would take the oil and boil it until it was edible and then pour the oil on their rice to add flavor to the rice.